mishraatul549/EntryManagement/README.md

 # EntryManagement
 This is an entry management software made which keeps track of the visitor information in an organisation.
-Whenever a persn visit the organization and enter his and his host detail , it trigger a mail and sms to host .
+Whenever a person visit the organization and enter his and his host detail , it trigger a mail and sms to host .
 When he leaves, an email and sms is send to the visitor.

 Technology Used :